azizyk/alx-low_level_programming/0x0A-argc_argv/README.md

 - 2-args.c:-  a program that prints all arguments it receives.
 - 3-mul.c:- a program that multiplies two numbers.
 - 4-add.c:- a program that adds positive numbers.
 **Advanced Tasks**
+- 100-change.c:- a program that prints the minimum number of coins to make change for an amount of money.